 Speed Camera Detectors

-This class of detectors uses a database containing locations of cameras and accident blackspots.
-They us GPS to plot your position and then warn you of any potential dangers.
+This class of detectors uses a database containing locations of fixed cameras and accident black-spots, and warns you when you’re approaching one.
+They use GPS to plot your position and warn you of any potential dangers.

 - Will work with any kind of camera providing it is in the database

-- If the camera isn't in the database you won't get any warning
+- If the camera isn't in the database you won't get a warning

 - No need for a database which needs updating all the time

-There is no question about these devices THEY ARE NOT LEGAL use them at your own risk.
+There is no question about these devices: THEY ARE NOT LEGAL.
+Do not buy or use them.